 It is imperative to understand the type of your audience precisely their age, gender, location, etc. This will help you to create content for the targeted group of audience, i.e. the people mostly viewing your channel.
 It is also a valuable tool to consider for catering to different audiences.

 This option will give you a complete picture of how are people watching your videos.
 Is it through your channel page or through an embedded link on the blog post?
 This will open doors for new marketing partnerships.
 You can optimize your ad spends on such websites and blogs where your videos are most watched.

 How your viewers are finding your videos will give you a great chance to understand what sources are working and what areas need help.
-Types of sources include paid ones such as Youtube advertisements as well as organic sources such as Youtube suggested videos.
+Types of sources include paid ones such as Youtube advertisements for marketers as well as organic sources such as Youtube suggested videos.
 This will give you a detailed analysis of your channel’s reach.

 This feature gives a detailed report of the devices and operating system on which people are watching the videos.
 There is a breakdown for all the devices, including computers, tablets, mobile phones, television.

 Such analysis is important to optimize the content based on the devices used by the audience.
 For example, people who watch videos on phones will usually like short videos.
 Over the past year, there has been an increase in smart TV viewers.
 In consideration of this, there is a need to modify the content as per these trends.

 You can get various metrics when you go live on Youtube.
 Click on each video so that you can see the total number of people who have joined the live video, interactions while streaming, etc. Various updates will come, particularly for this analysis.

 You can translate your videos in various languages.
 Under this, you can see which languages are people opting to view the video.
 You can also check the number of people who opted for subtitles.